nikolayg/nikgrozev-website/_posts/blog/2015-07-01-reshaping-in-pandas-pivot-pivot-table-stack-and-unstack-explained-with-pictures.md

 You can think of a hierarchical index as a set of trees of indices.
 Each indexed column/row is identified by a unique sequence of values defining the "path" from the topmost index to the bottom index.
 The first level of the column index defines all columns that we have not specified in the pivot invocation - in this case USD and EU.
 The second level of the index defines the unique value of the corresponding column.
-The following diagram depicts this:
+This is depicted in the following diagram:

 <figure>